foundersandcoders/express-handlebars-workshop/README.md

     const fruits = require('./../model/index');
     ```

-    ```res.render``` also takes an object as an argument which can be used in the hbs file to insert content.
-Content will be available as a variable named as the object key(s).
+    ```res.render``` also takes an object as a optional second argument.
+Within the view values passed in on the options object will be available as variables named after the object keys.
+This allows us to insert values or use values along with handlebars helpers (see below!) to otherwise customise the view.

 7.Change the render function in ```fruits.js``` to the following: